An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Strata of Seiberg--Witten or reducible solutions

 where $2d=d_s(\fs)=d_s(\fs^\pm)$.
 When $b^+_2(X)=1$ the pairing on the right-hand side of definition \eqref{eq:DefSW} depends on the chamber in the positive cone of $H^2(\tilde X;\RR)$ determined by the period point of the Riemannian metric on $\tilde X$.
-The definition of the Seiberg-Witten invariant for this case is also given in \cite[\S 4.1]{FL2b}: we assume that the class $w_2(X)-\Lambda\pmod{2}$ is good to avoid technical difficulties involved in chamber specification.
-Since $w\equiv w_2(X)-\Lambda \pmod{2}$, this coincides with the constraint we use to define the Donaldson invariants in \S \ref{subsec:Donaldsonseries} when $b_2^+(X)=1$.
-We refer to \cite[Lemma 4.1 \& Remark 4.2]{FL2b} for a comparison of the chamber structures required for the definition of Donaldson and Seiberg-Witten invariants when $b_2^+(X)=1$.
+The definition of the Seiberg--Witten invariant for this case is also given in \cite[Section 4.1]{FL2b}: we assume that the class $w_2(X)-\Lambda\pmod{2}$ is good to avoid technical difficulties involved in chamber specification.
+Since $w\equiv w_2(X)-\Lambda \pmod{2}$, this coincides with the constraint we use to define the Donaldson invariants in Section \ref{sec:Donaldsonseries} when $b^+(X)=1$.
+We refer to \cite[Lemma 4.1 and Remark 4.2]{FL2b} for a comparison of the chamber structures required for the definition of Donaldson and Seiberg--Witten invariants when $b^+(X)=1$.

+We say that $c_1(\fs)$ is a \emph{Seiberg--Witten basic class} if the map $\mu_{\fs}$ is non-trivial.
+The manifold $X$ is said to have \emph{Seiberg--Witten simple type} if all basic classes satisfy $d_s(\fs)=0$.

-\subsubsection{Reducible $\SO(3)$ monopoles}
+\subsection{Reducible $\SO(3)$ monopoles}